spryker/spryker-docs/docs/scos/dev/front-end-development/yves/frontend-assets-building-and-loading.md

 Spryker assets are split into critical and non-critical CSS chunks.
 Their main purpose is to provide loading of the critical CSS at the start of the page loading and load the non-critical CSS only after the full page is loaded.

-The *critical CSS* includes all the components from the [ShopUi](https://github.com/spryker/spryker-shop-core/tree/master/Bundles/ShopUi) module as basic front-end building blocks for all pages and components from the Home page, Catalog page, and Product Detail page.
+The *critical CSS* includes all the components from the [`ShopUi`](https://github.com/spryker/spryker-shop-core/tree/master/Bundles/ShopUi) module as basic frontend building blocks for all pages and components from the **Home**, **Catalog**,  **Product Detail** pages.
 These pages are considered landing pages and the most important pages from the search engine optimization perspective.

 The *non-critical CSS* includes all other styles and service CSS classes called *utils*.
 The non-critical assets are not necessary for every page loading and can be loaded when the whole page has already been loaded.

 To support the assets loading behavior as described above, most pages considered as not landing are loading both critical and non-critical assets into the `<head>` tag at the start of the page loading.
-The assets loading approach for the landing pages is described further in this article.
+The assets loading approach for the landing pages is described further in this document.

 ## Page-critical-path layout

-For the landing pages, there is the `page-critical-path` layout defining the assets loading behavior.
+For the landing pages, there is the `page-critical-path` layout defining the asset's loading behavior.
 It is an extension of the `page-blank` layout with the overwritten `nonCriticalStyles` and `styleLazyLoader` blocks.
 The `page-critical-path` contains a `style-loader` component before the closing tag of `<body>`.
 The `style-loader` component is responsible for loading the non-critical CSS only after the whole page is loaded.

 The `page-critical-path` layout uses cookies to track whether it is the first session on the site.
 If it is the first session, the critical CSS and utils are loaded into the `<head>` tag at the start of the page loading.
 Only after the whole page is loaded, the `style-loader` component appends the non-critical CSS to the end of the `<head>` tag.
 Otherwise, the approach for the non-landing pages is used.